kassi-bertrand/dynamic-connectivity-project/README.md

 # Project Description 📜

-The project consisted in creating an interactive network vizualization, and simulating basic interactions among entities involved in the network.
+The project consists in creating an interactive network vizualization, and simulating basic interactions among entities involved in the network.

 # Why this project?